Indian Muslims fear for their lives after sectarian riots grip New Delhi | DW | 27.02.2020

 Muslim families flee violence

 New Delhi's Muslim-majority neighborhoods, like Maujpur, Mustafabad, Jaffrabad and Shiv Vihar, were eerily silent on Thursday.
-Destroyed schools and smoldering shops and buildings were left over following days of violence.
+Days of violence left schools destroyed and shops and buildings smoldering.

 Streets were littered with stones and glass and burned vehicles.
 The stench of smoke from burning buildings filled the air.